Mental Health Locations

 We primarily offer medication management appointments.
 However, our providers may also incorporate elements of psychotherapy into the treatment, depending on each patient’s unique situation.

 Initial appointments are one hour each.
-Our providers will ask you a very thorough set of questions in order to get to know you and your situation as best we can—from how you’re feeling in the moment, how you’re feeling about your relationships with others, and more.
+Our providers will ask you a thorough set of questions in order to get to know you and your situation.
+We’ll cover how you’re feeling in the moment, how you’re feeling about your relationships with others, and more.
 Our evaluation will cover:

 - Current stressors